saltyorg/docs/docs/sandbox/apps/lazylibrarian.md

 ## What is it?

-[LazyLibrarian](https://gitlab.com/LazyLibrarian/LazyLibrarian){: target=_blank rel="noopener noreferrer" } is a program to follow authors and grab metadata for all your digital reading needs.
+[LazyLibrarian](https://gitlab.com/LazyLibrarian/LazyLibrarian) is a program to follow authors and grab metadata for all your digital reading needs.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|